 Porting Disaster: The PSN version of FES initially suffered from several emulation problems, such as the game failing to save or just deleting your saved games when you try to load, freezing, and lots of texture flickering.
 This has thankfully been patched.

+If a character you hate has a social link, chances are, you'll end up growing on them.
 Ken is more well liked in the portable version due to this.
 Evidently, it's more easier to find fanart and fanfics of him with Minako than standalone fan work of him.

-In fact, some fans blame Ken entirely for Shinjiro's death.
-Despite the fact that Shinjiro voluntarily died for him without Ken asking him to.
+Ron the Death Eater: Probably the biggest reason why Ken is seen as The Scrappy by many.
+Some people hate Ken just for hating and wanting to killShinjiro, despite having understandable (albeit disproportionate) reasons for doing so.
+A fair amount of people ignore the fact that Shinjiro actually is accountable for the death of Ken's mother.
+In fact, some fans blame Ken entirely for Shinjiro's death despite the fact that Shinjiro voluntarily died for him without Ken asking him to.
 And many would have preferred that Ken died instead.
-And they seem to completley forgetTakaya, you know, the guy who actually killed Shinjiro.
+And they seem to completely forgetTakaya, you know, the guy who actually killed Shinjiro.
 While Ken had admittedly put Shinjiro and him in the situation, it isn't exactly 100% his fault.

 Fuuka and Natsuki are disliked for their grating English voices, which isn't helped at all by the lack of the same extensive Character Development found in, for example, Junpei.

 The one most disliked, however, would be Ken Amada, due to his similarly uncharismatic English voice acting, vehement dislike for Shinjiro (the dub even made it more explicit - see Jerkass Woobie below), claims that he's out of place in the cast (despite a dog and robot being on the team) inclusion as a romance option (unless you like shotacon), rather average combat stats, a balanced skill-set that is outclassed by other characters - with his onespecialty being useless for bosses -and can be done more easily with the protagonist, and gradual lack of prominence after his confrontation with Shinjiro.
-His P3P incarnation, on the other hand, is much more well-liked, due to giving him a role beyond being Demoted to Extra by making him a Social Link — evidently, it's much more easier to find fanart of him with the female protagonist than standalone art of him.
+His P3P incarnation, on the other hand, is much more well-liked, due to giving him a role beyond being Demoted to Extra by making him a Social Link evidently, it's much more easier to find fanart of him with the female protagonist than standalone art of him.